Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.8.0 - STS Version - LTS BETA - january 2022

+---

+**3-Release SDK Breaking Changes**

+-   Warning: The LTS active version of Node.js migrated to version 14.x.
+This version of SDK Node.js is only compliant with this LTS version up to 14.x.
+Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None

+**API Changes**

+-   None

+**Others Changes**

+-   Fix documentation about line feed in HTML.
+-   Replace `sendInitialBubblePresence` with `sendInitialBubblePresenceSync` method to take in to account the event received from server about the presence in the bubble.
+-   Fix missing mime.lookup with mime lib version > 1.5.0 .
+-   Fix delete / leave bubbles methods in BubblesService when the bubble has the property isActive egal to false.
+-   Add a `enablesendurgentpushmessages` property in the options provided to the initialisation of the SDK.
+This property permit to add <retry-push xmlns='urn:xmpp:hints'/> tag to allows the server sending this messge in push with a small ttl (meaning urgent for apple/google backend) and retry sending it 10 times to increase probability that it is received by mobile device.
+-   Add generation of search index in Jenkinsfile-sts.groovy file.
+-   Add `removeMacEOL` job in Jenkinsfile-sts.groovy file to remove from generated jsdoc the Mac (\r) end of line character which forbid the use of markdown table in comments.
+-   Add `generatemermaid` job in Jenkinsfile-sts.groovy file to generate mermaid diagram from mmd files (to be used in SDK documentation).
+-   Fix `Conversation::getlastEditableMsg()` method to return the editable only from sent messages.
+-   Complete and set public the `BubblesService::askConferenceSnapshot` method to returns global information about conference.

 ### SDK for Node.JS 2.7.0 - STS Version - November 2021

 ---